 - 1 semester credit hour = 45 clock hours of practicum time per semester

-- 2 semester credit hours = 90 clock hours of practicum time per semester
+- 2 semester credit hour = 90 clock hours of practicum time per semester

-- 3 semester credit hours = 135 clock hours of practicum time per semester
+- 3 semester credit hour = 135 clock hours of practicum time per semester

 Seminars focus on integration of conceptual learning with field practice developing the student’s particular practice interest.
 Students are required to participate in a total of four one-semester-credit doctoral seminars during the DNP/FNP program.
 The final seminar culminates in the project presentation and completion of the requirements for the DNP degree.

-Final DNP/FNP Capstone Project
+Final DNP/FNP Project

-Final DNP/FNP capstone projects must make a significant impact on nursing practice and health outcomes of populations and communities, demonstrate an evidence-based contribution to existing nursing knowledge, and be suitable for presentation or publication in a peer-reviewed venue.
+Final DNP/FNP projects must make a significant impact on nursing practice and health outcomes of populations and communities, demonstrate an evidence-based contribution to existing nursing knowledge, and be suitable for presentation or publication in a peer-reviewed venue.
 Through this scholarly project students demonstrate leadership in synthesizing and applying scientific knowledge to practice challenges in local and/or system wide contexts of care.
-Students should begin working on their DNP/FNP capstone projects in the early stages of the program and continue throughout.
-This scholarly project is planned in collaboration with a major faculty advisor.
+Students should begin working on their DNP/FNP projects in the early stages of the program and continue throughout.
+The student’s scholarly project is planned in collaboration with a major faculty advisor.